Background:

 What each link is:

-- Meanwhile, your private capsule, from which the public capsule is forked, will be only accessible via a link to you, and anyone you add as a collaborator.
-The idea is that you can continue making changes to this that aren't available to the world at large until you elect to publish.
-So if you share a link to the private capsule with someone who isn't a collaborator, they'll see some variant of 'capsule not found'.
+3. Your private capsule, from which the public capsule is forked, is only accessible via a link to you, and anyone added as a collaborator.
+The idea is that you can continue to make changes that aren't publicly available, until you elect to publish.
+If you share a link to the private capsule with someone who isn't a collaborator, they'll see some variant of 'capsule not found'.

-- A peer review copy is a fork of a capsule with certain peer-review-centric features (e.g. analytics).
-This should only be shared with peer reviewers (and ideally, editors will manage this rather than authors).
+4. A peer review copy is a fork of a capsule with certain peer-review-centric features (e.g. analytics).
+This should only be shared with peer reviewers and editors who will manage this rather than authors.